 at this price point.
-The Dominar 400 will cruise at 120kmph all day long, except for fuel stops unless you find some better way to hot fuel the beast.
+The Bajaj Dominar 400 BS6 will cruise at 120kmph all day long, except for fuel stops unless you find some better way to hot fuel the beast.
+Handling & Suspensions:

 The older generation’s conventional telescopic front forks, is now replaced with the 43mm Up-Side-Down Forks, that is more efficient and provides better feedback and handling.

 Mirrors are now changed and it gets a new pair of aluminum mirrors and they weigh quite a lot.
-It gets a new Dual Barrel Exhaust pipe that gives new voice to the machine giving it a bass at idle and low revs while making it sound more throatier at higher revs.
+The Bajaj Dominar 400 BS6 gets a new Dual Barrel Exhaust pipe that gives new voice to the machine giving it a bass at idle and low revs while making it sound more throatier at higher revs.
 The other changes include minute refinements to the engine helping it control

 Once the BS6 emission norms kicked in, every company was worried about the power drop in their engines.
 Bajaj, playing smartly, using a pre-catalytic converter ,slid out of the curve maintaining the engine output to 40 bHp and managed to regulate the emissions.